ianvanharten/all-time-reading-list/README.md

 - Macbeth -- Adapted by Gareth Hinds
 - Teach Yourself Body Language -- Gordon Wainwright
 - Shakespeare Retold -- E. Nesbit
+- Christianity at the Crossroads: The Reformations of the 16th and 17th Centuries -- Thomas Madden